biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 In short, the very same values lose their constant-expression-ness at the `consteval` function boundary.

 And apparently, I'm not the only one with this thought.
-See [this Stackoverflow question](https://stackoverflow.com/questions/56130792/will-consteval-functions-allow-template-parameters-dependent-on-function-argumen).
+See [this StackOverflow question](https://stackoverflow.com/questions/56130792/will-consteval-functions-allow-template-parameters-dependent-on-function-argumen).

 The example provided is: